asyml/forte/examples/ner/README.md

 For data part, put the CONLL03 english data in the corresponding directory (`train_path`, `val_path`, and `test_path`) specified in `config_data.py`.
-The required data format is the same as the official codebase (https://github.com/XuezheMax/NeuroNLP2#data-format).
+The data format is the same as the official codebase (https://github.com/XuezheMax/NeuroNLP2#data-format).

 Then simply run